-) reported earnings per share (EPS) of 5 cents in the first
+) reported earnings per share (EPS) of 7 cents during the third

-quarter of 2013, a massive improvement from a net loss of 9 cents
+quarter of fiscal 2012, compared to net loss of 9 cents per share

-per share in the year-ago quarter.
-The reported EPS betters the
+in the year-ago quarter.
+However, the reported EPS surpassed the

 Even amid several macroeconomic headwinds in the form of

 improvement in the reported quarter primarily came on the back of